ClouDesire/docusaurus/docs/billing.md

 The Cloudesire platform has first-class support for **Stripe** payment gateway.

-Platform administrators decide which methods of payments are globally available:
+Platform administrators decide which methods of payment are globally available:

-* Credit Cards (cards data is handled by Stripe)
+* Credit Cards (card data is handled by Stripe)
 * SEPA direct debit (via Stripe)
 * Offline payments (bank transfer or similar)

-Software-vendors can decide to limit the available methods of payment for each plan of theirs products.
+Software vendors can decide to limit the available methods of payment for each plan of their products.

 ## Self-Billing